 During the six long years between the day I knew I needed to stop drinking and the day I finally did there was a lot of pain and frustration that might have been avoided if I'd known a few simple things.
-It is of course obvious that if you're going to stop drinking....you have to stop drinking....but that is often easier said then done.
-If you're stuggling to get a foot hold in sobriety this "survival guide" might make things easier.
+It is, of course, obvious that if you're going to stop drinking....you have to stop drinking....but that is often easier said then done.
+If you're struggling to get a foothold in sobriety this "survival guide" might make things easier.

 One of the simplest most important lessons I've learned is that there is a connection between low blood sugar and alcohol cravings in the late afternoon.
-To be safe make sure that you plan to eat before your usual drinking time and we recommend you think about trying L-Glutamine powder as explained in these posts by two of our members https://goo.gl/H6RG2C https://goo.gl/z45Hs6 Our blog is private so you do have to sign up and set up a profile to read our posts but it is free and open to anyone who follows our rules and regs https://goo.gl/sgtgzU
+To be safe make sure that you plan to eat before your usual drinking time and we recommend you think about trying L-Glutamine powder as explained in these posts by two of our members-

-Have good food and alernative beverages handy.
+Have good food and alternative beverages handy.
 The first days and weeks will be easier if you help your body detox so do a bit of study on foods you enjoy that are liver cleansing.
 There are some great books on the subject or you can easily do a quick internet search of top ten liver detox foods.
 Have special treats ready though for those evening hours when your brain craves alcohol.
-Although there are people out there who cut alcohol, carbs, sugar and caffine in one fell swoop I found that I needed "treats" to keep from "treating" myself to alcohol.
+Although there are people out there who cut alcohol, carbs, sugar, and caffeine in one fell swoop I found that I needed "treats" to keep from "treating" myself to alcohol.
 Don't be afraid of ice cream!
-It's scientifically proven to make you happy https://goo.gl/EJrxgR
+It's scientifically proven to make you happy

-Day 1 Unless you are physically addicted and suffer DT's ( if so it would be wise to see a Dr) day one will most likely be the easiest for you to stay alcohol free.
-You'll be focused and be comforted that you have made a decision to put an end to this mess .
+Day 1 Unless you are physically dependent and suffer DT's ( if so it would be wise to see a Dr) day one will most likely be the easiest for you to stay alcohol-free.
+You'll be focused and be comforted that you have made a decision to put an end to this mess.
 You may have trouble sleeping on and off during your first sober week but on day one you're likely to sleep relatively well.
 Try to drink a lot of water.
 Three liters and a bit will help you start to detox and also help keep anxiety down.

 Be prepared for a roller coaster ride, or what I call "riding the yo-yo".
 If you journal - do it.
 If you need to talk, find an ear.
 If being alone is hard on your psyche - don't be alone!.
 Remember what you were doing to your mind and body; they became accustomed to the poisoning and abuse.
 Remember what was happening to your daily life and relationships.
 You can't heal yourself without removing the toxin.
 You can't change those things without changing the behavior.

-Day 4 -5 etc You might have a low level headache, the sweats, sleep problems and vivid dreams (maybe about drinking) as the chemicals and toxins start to leave your mind and body.
-This post has some terrific sleep solutions https://goo.gl/89vpqA
+Day 4 -5 etc You might have a low-level headache, the sweats, sleep problems and vivid dreams (maybe about drinking) as the chemicals and toxins start to leave your mind and body.
+This post has some terrific sleep solutions

 No matter how strong your cravings may be remember that they will pass.
 Waking up fresh in the morning, without guilt, shame or fear of what damage you've done to your body, is a great reward for holding on to those first awkward sober evenings.